denten-papers/xp-routledge/proposal.md

 [^ln-dh]: For example: In February 2015, U. Penn received $7,000,000 from Penn Arts and Sciences Overseer to establish the Price Lab for the Digital Humanities.
 In December 2014, Yale announced an award in the amount of
-$3,000,000 from The Goizueta Foundation to inaugurate the digital humanities Laboratory.
+$3,000,000 from The Goizueta Foundation to inaugurate the Digital Humanities Laboratory.
 UC Berkeley announced $2,000,000 from the Andrew W. Mellon Foundation to advance digital humanities.
 Stanford has recently launched the Center for Spatial and Textual Analysis.
 University of Michigan opened six new